-• Podium is taking a holistic approach to the study of sports injury in young people, considering the primary and secondary and interlinked factors that may relate to the cause and effect of injury.
-We are interested in physical and mental health, their interconnectedness, and the states of mind of young people before, during and after injury.
+Podium is taking a holistic approach to the study of sports injury in youth and grassroots sport, considering the primary and secondary and interlinked factors that may relate to the cause and effect of injury.
+We are interested in physical and mental health, their interconnectedness, and the states of mind of participants before, during and after injury.

-Sports injury in young people is a complex and complicated issue.
+Sports injury is a complex and complicated issue.
 There are many interlinked factors that determine whether a player is likely to sustain an injury (the environment, equipment, training, state of mind etc.), the severity of the injury, and how they will respond and recover from the injury.

 Injury